Anonymous Content: In-development projects

+Film projects

+In December 2024, Vulture reported that Anonymous Content and Alex Gibney was developing a documentary about the killing of Brian Thompson and suspect Luigi Mangione.

 Television projects

 In October 2021, AC announced it would adapt Lillian Hellman's play The Children's Hour into a television series, with Bess Wohl writing the screenplay.
 It also announced that it would adapt Ursula Le Guin's 1974 novel The Dispossessed as a series.
+In October 2023, CD Projekt announced that AC would be developing a live-action series within the universe of Cyberpunk 2077.